Rep2Text: Decoding Full Text from a Single LLM Token Representation: Rep2Text Framework

 \subsection{Rep2Text Inverter Training}

-For an target sequence of length $L$ at step $t$, the inverter predicts its probability conditioned on text embedding and all previous predicted tokens.
+For an output sequence of length $T$, at each decoding step $t$, the inverter predicts its probability conditioned on the projected embeddings, prompt embeddings, and all previously generated tokens.
 The joint probability of inverted sequence $\hat{S}$ is:

-where $\hat{S}_{<t}$ are the inverted tokens generated before step $t$. $\theta$ is the trainable parameters.
-In our paper, we consider two training schemes: (1) \textit{adapter-only fine-tuning}, where only the adapter parameters are optimized; (2) \textit{joint fine-tuning}, where the adapter is first fine-tuned independently and then the adapter is fully fine-tuned and the base model is updated via LoRA~\cite{hu2022lora}.
+where $\hat{S}_{<t}$ are the inverted tokens generated before step $t$, and $\theta$ denotes the trainable parameters.
+We consider two training schemes: (1) \textit{adapter-only fine-tuning}, where only the adapter parameters are optimized; (2) \textit{joint fine-tuning}, where the adapter is first fine-tuned independently and then the adapter continues to be fine-tuned while the decoding model is updated via LoRA~\citep{hu2022lora}.
 Accordingly, $\theta$ refers to the trainable parameters under the chosen scheme.

-During training, we employ teacher forcing to maximize the log-likelihood of ground-truth tokens.
-To stabilize training, we utilize label smoothing to soften the one-hot target distribution.
+During training, we employ teacher forcing: the generated prefix $\hat{S}_{<t}$ is replaced with the ground-truth prefix $S_{<t}$, and the model is optimized to maximize the log-likelihood of the ground-truth token $s_t$ at each step.
+To stabilize training, we use label smoothing to soften the one-hot target distribution.
 The ground-truth token vocabulary distribution is denoted as

-where $\mathbf{1}(\cdot)$ is an indictor function that equals 1 if the condition holds and 0 otherwise, and $\epsilon$ is the label smoothing factor, set to be 0.075.
-The training objective is the smoothed cross-entropy loss that defined as:
+where $\mathbf{1}(\cdot)$ is an indicator function that equals 1 if the condition holds and 0 otherwise, and $\epsilon$ is the label smoothing factor, set to be 0.075.
+The training objective is the smoothed cross-entropy loss: